dafny-lang/blog/_posts/2023-04-19-making-verification-compelling-visual-verification-feedback-for-dafny.markdown

 # Summary

-I explained why Dafny, how Dafny works, how gutter icons enhance the verification experience, how I designed the icons, and how I enhanced verification feedback using suitable hover messages.
+I explained what can make someone need Dafny, how Dafny works, how gutter icons enhance the verification experience, how I designed the icons, and how I enhanced verification feedback using suitable hover messages.
 This, I believe, made the Dafny verification experience more accessible, more positive, and more enjoyable, for both new and existing users.
 The story is not finished, but I hope that you enjoyed this first chapter!

 # Acknowledgments